thephpleague/commonmark/docs/2.0/upgrading.md

 Any usages of `ConverterInterface` should be replaced with `MarkdownConverterInterface`.
 This interface has the same methods, so it should be a drop-in replacement.

+## Method Return Types

+Return types have been added to virtually all class and interface methods.
+If you implement or extend anything from this library, ensure you also have the proper return types added.

 ## `Html5Entities` utility class

 Use the `Html5EntityDecoder` utility class instead.